 About the Program

 The program is based on a published curriculum, Mentor Training for Clinical and Translational Researchers, which has been successfully tested via a multi-site randomized controlled trial (RCT) led by the University of Wisconsin Madison.
-It is now being used as a framework for training across the NIH National Research Mentoring Network (NRMN) and Center for Improvement of Mentored Experiences in Research (CIMER).
+It is now being used as a framework for training across the NIH-funded National Research Mentoring Network (NRMN) and Center for Improvement of Mentored Experiences in Research (CIMER).
 Findings from the RCT include:

 • Trained mentors reported significantly higher learning gains as compared to the control.
 They also reported they had implemented more changes in their mentoring practice.